kmjones1979/scaffold-eth-agent-the-graph/README.md

-# 🏗 Scaffold-ETH 2 with AI Agent Integration
+# 🏗 Scaffold-ETH 2 with AI Agent Integration with The Graph

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |